ghimiresdp/python-notes/c01_basics/Chapter-1.1-Basics.md

 print('Hello World!')
 ```

-### Among programming languages, Python grammar is closest to English grammar.
+### Among programming languages, Python grammar is closest to English grammar

 Example: Checking if a string is in an array/list of strings
 **C++**